neonexus/sails-react-bootstrap-webpack/README.md

 #### Have you tried turning it off and on again?

-Now force it to restart, and the instance should automatically lift the server.
+Force the instance to restart, and it should automatically lift the server inside of TMUX.

 ```shell
 sudo reboot
 ```

-Now re-login to the instance.
-You should be able to `tmux attach` and see the Sails console.
+After reconnecting to the instance, you should be able to `tmux attach` and see the Sails console.

 Once you've verified everything works, you can use `./tmux.sh myapp status` / `./tmux.sh myapp start` / `./tmux.sh myapp stop` / `./tmux.sh myapp restart` (but you don't have to).